 Q: What action is the U.S. Fish and Wildlife Service taking?

-Q: Does critical habitat designation affect activities that occur within the designated area?
+Q: Does critical habitat designation affect all activities that occur within the designated area?

-Q: How did the Service determine what areas to designate as critical habitat?
+Q: How does the Service determine what areas to designate as critical habitat?

 A: Biologists considered physical and biological features the species needs for survival and reproduction.
 These include: